A Romantic Jekyll Island Getaway

 The end of summer holds a special place in my heart, as Kevin and I were married during Labor Day weekend last year.
 We wanted to spend a “Romantic Weekend Getaway” to celebrate our one year anniversary, so Jekyll Island Club Hotel seemed to be the perfect fit.

 If you’re not familiar with Jekyll Island Club Hotel, it sits on one of the “Golden Isles” just off the coast of south Georgia and is a member of the Historic Hotels of America.
-Originally bulit in 1886. the hotel was restored to it’s original splendor in 1986 and is now a National Historic Landmark with it’s beautiful Victorian archectural and ambience.
+Originally built in 1886. the hotel was restored to its original splendor in 1986 and is now a National Historic Landmark with its beautiful Victorian architecture and ambiance.
 I’m pretty much smitten with anything that hints at the romantic past of times gone by, and the Jekyll Island Club Hotel embodies just that.

-Although I grew up visiting beaches all along the coasts of South Carolina and Georgia, this was the first visit for both Kevin and I to this wonderfully quant island just minutes from the Florida line.
+Although I grew up visiting beaches all along the coasts of South Carolina and Georgia, this was the first visit for both Kevin and me to this wonderfully quaint island just minutes from the Florida line.